isabella232/sc_Charts/2 - Styling/2 - Script.markdown

 The bar chart would look great, if not for those `0` to `6` indices along the x axis.

 **Jessy**
-Last time, I introduced the `last7DaysNewStreamers` array, which includes provides corresponding day names in an array.
+Last time, I introduced the `last7DaysNewStreamers` array, which provides corresponding day names in an array.
 Surely I can use that, with another axis value formatter…

 ## Demo
 > Open DayNameFormatter.swift